neptune-ai/docs/docs/getting-started/quick-starts/how-to-clean-up-jupyter.rst

 .. note::

-    How to coming soon... for now we have a video that explains it.
+    "How to..." is coming soon.
+For now we have a video that explains it.

 With Neptune you can be in control of your notebook versions with literally one click.